Natucate

 Overview of internship process:

-- approx. 2 months after course start: interview with our partner to determine your interests
+- Approx. 2 months after course start: interview with our partner to determine your interests

-- right after: researching 3 suitable options for you
+- Right after: researching 3 suitable options for you

-- a few weeks later: feedback on the options and conducting job interviews with them
+- A few weeks later: feedback on the options and conducting job interviews with them

-- right after: feedback on which institution would like to welcome you to the team
+- Right after: feedback on which institution would like to welcome you to the team

 End of course